hideo55/node-murmurhash3/Readme.md

     murmur128Sync(key [,seed]);   // return array that have 4 elements of 32bit integer
     murmur128HexSync(key [,seed]);// return 128bit hexadecimal string

-- 'seed' is optional argument. (unsigned integer)
+- `seed` is optional argument. (unsigned integer)

+## Requirement

+### Node v0.4

+You must use murmurhash3 0.0.6.

+### Node v0.6, v0.8 and v0.10

+You must use murmurhash3 0.2.5 or later.
+It is strongly recommended to use latest version.

 ## Author